AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/basics.md

     * ``NODE`` bounds to a reference with the [current node][INode].
 This is only available inside a ``<node></node>`` block.
     * ``TIMEDIST`` bounds to the [time distribution][TimeDistribution] defined more recently.
 This block is valid also *outside* the ``<timedist/>`` block.
     * ``REACTION`` bounds to the current [reaction][Reaction].
 This is only available inside a ``<reaction></reaction>`` block.
-    * ``RANDOM`` bounds to the current simulation's own [random engine][RandomEngine].
+    * ``RANDOM`` bounds to the current simulation's own [random generator][RandomEngine].
 This attribute value is available throughout the whole file.
 Any time you need to inject randomness in your classes, you should define a constructor taking a [``RandomEngine``][RandomEngine] parameter as input, and initialize it using an attribute like ``p0="RANDOM"``.
 Failing in doing so **will** prevent simulation seeding and reproducibility, since only one random generator per simulation is allowed.
 * Where nodes should initially be

 As an example, consider this is a minimal specifications, that simulates... nothing, since there are no nodes: